The Golden Ratio

 How The Golden Ratio Features in User Interface Design

 However, these designs are more than technically well-formed with their well-proportioned, balanced compositions that maximize usability.
 When designers and web developers use the ratio well, they can draw viewers’ attention and instill positive, warm emotions in them.
 So, brands that feature such harmonious designs can cause these to resonate deeply with their users.
-This can happen on a uniquely subconscious level that earns trust while it pleases and helps users achieve their goals.
+This can happen on a uniquely subconscious level—one that earns trust while it pleases and helps users achieve their goals.

 Image showing a person modelling clothes and the same picture with the Golden Ratio diagrammed inside.